zikani03/dujar/README.md

 > My first ever Kotlin thingie, yay! 🥳

-So this is basically `du` for `.jar` files - it enables you to peak at a jar file and see the sizes of the classes in the file.
+Basically `du` for .jar files - peak inside a jar file and see the sizes of the resources in the jar

 It is still early days and I'd like it to get it to work something like [goweight](https://github.com/jondot/goweight) with the JSON output and all.